open access DATA archive FUNCTIONAL MULTINEURON CALCIUMIMAGING(fMCI)

 identifiable location of neurons, and iv) detection of non-active neurons

 during the observation period.
-For details, see our review paper.
-Methods
+For details, see our method paper.

 a 507-nm long-pass emission filter.
 Images were captured at 10-2000 frames/s

-with a Nipkow spinning-disk confocal microscope (CSU10, CSU22, and CSU-X1;
+using a Nipkow spinning-disk confocal microscope (CSU-X1; Yokogawa Electric,

 Fig. 1 Confocal movie taken from the CA3 pyramidal cell layer of a hippocampal